BrunoSette/omnireno/src/content/blog/index.md

 ---
-title: "Latests Crafts"
+title: "Our Blog"
-description: "this is meta description"
+description: "Learn more about our products and services"
 ---